semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 1. Find the block where you wish to add the epilogue
 2. Add the `epilogue` types you wish key under `tasks`

+In the example below we use [artifact](#artifact) to save build artifacts or log files.

 ```yaml title=".semaphore/semaphore.yml"
 version: v1.0